-- You are married filing as married filing separately, and your spouse itemizes deductions,
+- A married individual filing as married filing separately whose spouse itemizes deductions.

-- You are filing a tax return for a period of less than 12 months because of a change in your annual accounting method, or
+- An individual who files a tax return for a period of less than 12 months because of a change in his or her annual accounting period.

-- You are a nonresident alien or a dual-status alien during the year.
-(If you are a nonresident alien who is married to a U.S. citizen or resident at the end of the year, you can choose to be treated as a U.S. resident.
-If you make this choice, you can take the standard deduction.
-For additional information, refer to Publication 519, U.S. Tax Guide for Aliens).
+- An individual who was a nonresident alien or a dual-status alien during the year.
+However, nonresident aliens who are married to a U.S. citizen or resident alien at the end of the year and who choose to be treated as U.S. residents for tax purposes can take the standard deduction.
+For additional information, refer to Publication 519, U.S. Tax Guide for Aliens.

 - Had large uninsured medical and dental expenses